 Can recruiting software replace recruiters entirely?

-No. Recruiting software automates the repetitive parts of the job - sourcing, outreach sequencing, scheduling, and follow-ups - so recruiters can spend more time on relationship building, interviews, and closing candidates.
-According to LinkedIn's 2025 Future of Recruiting report, AI saves recruiters about 20% of their workweek, but human judgment remains essential for candidate evaluation, cultural fit assessment, and salary negotiations.
-The best recruiting software acts as a multiplier for your existing team, not a replacement.
-Pin's approach reflects this: the AI handles sourcing and initial outreach, but the recruiter drives every conversation from first reply onward.
+No. Recruiting software automates repetitive tasks - sourcing, outreach sequencing, scheduling - so recruiters can focus on relationships, interviews, and closing.
+LinkedIn’s 2025 Future of Recruiting report found AI saves about 20% of the workweek, but human judgment remains essential for evaluating fit and negotiating offers.
+The best recruiting software is a multiplier for your existing team, not a replacement.
+Pin’s AI handles sourcing and initial outreach; the recruiter drives every conversation from first reply forward.

 What’s the difference between an ATS and recruiting software?